-Guidelines for occupational health and safety in the temporary employment sector
+Guidelines for occupational safety and health in the temporary employment sector

-Despite decreasing accident rates in the last few years, occupational health and safety is still deficient in the temporary employment sector.
-The frequency of accidents and the number of sickness absence rate are significantly higher than in other sectors.
+Despite decreasing accident rates in recent years, occupational safety and health is still deficient in the temporary employment sector.
+The frequency of accidents and sickness rate are significantly higher than in other sectors.

-The working and employment conditions in the temporary employment sector lead to a comparatively high risk of injury and stress: Temporary employees are increasingly exposed to the risk of accidents due to short-cycle and proportionally frequent assignments to job in the production and auxiliary sector at changing locations.
+The working and employment conditions in the temporary employment sector lead to a comparatively high risk of injury and stress: temporary employees are increasingly exposed to the risk of accidents due to short-cycle and proportionally frequent assignments to jobs in the production and auxiliary sector in changing locations.
 The mandatory safety instructions are often missing.

-However, the threats are not only of a physical, but also of an emotional and psychological nature.
-Findings suggest that the combination of physical and psychological loads at work predominantly manifests itself in mental and physical unfavourable strains (for example musculoskeletal disorders).
+However, the hazards are not only of physical, but also of emotional and psychological nature.
+Findings suggest that the combination of physical and psychological loads at work predominantly manifests in mental and physical unfavourable strains (e.g. musculoskeletal disorders).

 The employment of temporary workers creates a relationship between the temporary employment agency, the deployment company or the customer company and the employees in temporary work.
 The working relationships are often only short-lived, and the actual employment times in the customer companies can be even shorter.
 This poses special challenges for the employees: